Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • eating excessively fatty foods.

-Taking antibiotics for diarrhea is not always justified
+Taking antibacterial agents for diarrhea is not always justified

-Antibiotics are prescribed only if diarrhea is caused by a bacterial infection, such as cholera, salmonellosis, dysentery.
-The drug is necessary to destroy the pathogenic microflora that develops in the gastrointestinal tract.
+Antibiotics are prescribed only if diarrhea is caused by a bacterial infection, for example, cholera, salmonellosis, dysentery.
+The drug is necessary to destroy pathogenic microflora that develops in the gastrointestinal tract.

-In case of poisoning with stale foods, toxins penetrate the gastrointestinal tract, which the body tries to remove with the help of vomiting and diarrhea.
-In this case, an antibiotic is not required.
-Sorbents are prescribed (Smecta, activated charcoal), which bind toxins and bring them out, this helps to stop diarrhea.
+When poisoned by stale foods, toxins penetrate the gastrointestinal tract, which the body tries to eliminate through vomiting and diarrhea.
+In such a case, an antibiotic is not required.
+Sorbents are prescribed (Smecta, activated carbon), which bind toxins and remove them out, this helps stop diarrhea.

-In viral diseases, antibiotics are useless, because they are unable to somehow affect the life cycle of the virus.
-To cure diarrhea, you will need to take antiviral drugs.
-The helminth located in the intestine, in the process of life, releases toxins that lead to intoxication or to a violation of the integrity of the intestinal wall.
+For viral diseases, antibiotics are useless because they are unable to somehow influence the life cycle of the virus.
+To cure diarrhea you will need to take antiviral drugs.
+The helminth located in the intestines, during its life processes, releases toxins that lead to intoxication or damage to the integrity of the intestinal wall.
 Treatment is required with anthelmintic drugs and is carried out for a long time in order to destroy not only adults, but also larvae.

 It is forbidden to take antibacterial drugs for antibiotic-associated diarrhea, that is, stool disorders caused by drug therapy.
-Broad-spectrum antibiotics kill not only the pathogenic flora, but also the beneficial ones.
+Broad-spectrum antibiotics kill not only pathogenic flora, but also beneficial ones.

-Therefore, against the background of prolonged use of antibiotics, the intestinal microflora changes, which provokes the appearance of diarrhea.
-This condition disappears after colonization of the intestines with beneficial bacteria.
-This process can be accelerated by taking probiotics, eating a lot of fermented milk products.
+Therefore, against the background of long-term use of antibiotics, the intestinal microflora changes, which provokes the appearance of diarrhea.
+This condition goes away after the intestines are colonized with beneficial bacteria.
+This process can be accelerated by taking probiotics and eating a lot of fermented milk products.

 Signs of a bacterial infection

-According to statistics, most people get diarrhea as a result of a bacterial infection.
-It can enter the body with contaminated water, unwashed products, as a result of non-compliance with basic hygiene.
+According to statistics, most people experience diarrhea as a result of a bacterial infection.
+It can enter the body with contaminated water, unwashed food, or as a result of failure to comply with basic hygiene.

-The doctor will prescribe an antibiotic if the patient has the following symptoms:
+The doctor will prescribe an antibiotic if the patient exhibits the following symptoms:

 • copious discharge;

-• loose stools with green patches or green mucus;
+• loose stools with green speckles or green mucus;

 • a lot of mucus is produced;